willsower/Magnify-Wellness-Official/README.md

 1. Get navbar to look cleaner
 2. `[department].js` is hacky.
 Fix this to be more dynamic.
 Maybe use next/dynamic
-3. Consolidate code components.
-For example featured can probably be a card (since we use it on two pages).
-Consolidate globals in css
 5. Donate form doesn't work, I need info to build this
 6. Art team is empty (currently I put placeholder for this)
 7. Get testemonials to display elegantly